ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

 description: The version of the DocTypeExtension.
-Different DocTypeExtensionVersion values of the same DocType+DocTypeVersion+DocTypeExtensionName tuple MAY contain completely different sets of extra Elements.
-An EBML Reader MAY support multiple versions of the same DocTypeExtension, only one or none.
+Different DocTypeExtensionVersion values of the same `DocType + DocTypeVersion + DocTypeExtensionName` tuple MAY contain completely different sets of extra Elements.
+An EBML Reader MAY support multiple versions of the same tuple, only one version of the tuple, or not support the tuple at all.

 ## Global Elements